 The shooting season runs from August through to January.
-Bookings for the main grouse or pheasant shooting days are usually made at least six months in advance, with some late availability dates currently available in October and November.
-The Walking Days and evening Duck Flights can usually be organised about a month in advance.
-Please contact the Estate’s shooting agent, James Raynar by email or call him on 01765 689224, for further details in terms of availability.
+Please contact the Estate’s shooting agent, James Raynar, by email or call him on 01765 689224 for further details in terms of availability.

-The Main Grouse and Pheasant days would be most suitable for those in a party of nine and eight respectively, with driven birds being provided.
-These days are the grandest in terms of profile, the number of birds and the standard of shooting required, particularly in the case of Grouse shooting.
+The Main Grouse and Pheasant days are most suitable for those in a party of nine and eight respectively, with driven birds being provided.
+The main days are the grandest in terms of profile, the number of birds and the standard of shooting required, particularly in the case of Grouse shooting.

-Both these days start in the Estate Yard adjacent to the hotel, and the guns would head off in the morning onto the estate for the first drive of the day (you will need to organise your own 4×4 vehicles).
-There are usually four drives per day for Grouse and six for Pheasant depending on the size of bag and the time of year.
+Both days start in the Estate Yard adjacent to the hotel, with coffee, tea and pastries available at the hotel.
+The guns then head off onto the Estate for the first drive of the day (you will need to organise your own 4×4 vehicles).
+There are usually four drives per day for Grouse and five for Pheasant, depending on the size of bag and the time of year.
 The average size of bag is 100 brace for grouse and 250 birds for pheasant shooting.

 Depending on weather conditions, lunch is usually served half way through the day, either in a bothy hut on the moor on Grouse days or in the hotel’s private dining room on Pheasant days.
 The guns usually return to the yard by 4.30pm, sometimes a little earlier in the winter months.

-The birds are (on the whole) not driven and as a result the day is a little more low key but also much more active, eminently suitable for a group of guns who might be are looking for a more relaxed and informal event.
-This day is not for the fainthearted though, as the guns may be walking in fairly difficult terrain for longer period of time.
-The average size of a bag is 50 birds.
+The birds are (on the whole) not driven and as a result the day is a little more low key, but also much more active These days are eminently suitable for a group of guns who might be are looking for a more relaxed and informal event.
+However, this day is not for the faint-hearted, as the guns may be walking over fairly difficult terrain for a longer period of time.
+The average size of a bag is 40 birds.

-The guns would depart from the estate yard in the estate landrover, returning to the hotel for lunch.
+The guns would depart from the Estate Yard in the Swinton Estate Land Rover, returning to the hotel for lunch.
 The day would end at about 4.30pm, sometimes a little earlier in the winter months.